Time Off Work

 - Covered Employers.
 State disability discrimination laws apply if you employ five or more employees.
 Government Code § 12926 (d).
 Federal law applies if you employ 15 or more employees.
 42 U.S.C. § 12111.

-- Amount of Leave.
+- Amount of Leave (Finite But No Maximum).
 Employers may have to extend leave as a reasonable accommodation.
-Employers must make a reasonable accommodation to the known physical or mental limitations of a qualified applicant or employee with a disability unless you can show that the accommodation would cause an undue hardship on your business’ operation.
+Employers must make a reasonable accommodation to the known physical or mental limitations of a qualified applicant or employee with a disability unless you can show that the accommodation would cause an undue hardship on the employer’s operation.
+A finite leave of absence may be a reasonable accommodation under the FEHA if, following the leave, the employee likely can resume his or her duties.
+California Code of Regulations, tit.
+2 § 11068(c); see Jensen v.
+Wells Fargo Bank, 85 Cal.App.4th 245, 263 (2000).

 - Employee Eligibility.
 A disabled employee who can perform the job’s essential functions is eligible.